alex-654/workbook/tutorials/sql.md

    or phone = '79586301569' and konsole_pro_cabinet_id = 1
 ```

+### Index types

+- clustered index
+- non-clustered indexes or secondary indexes

+A cluster index is the table itself, which enforces the order of the rows in the table.
+An InnoDB table always has a clustered index.

+Show info about indexes in table ```innodb_index_stats```.
+Size of primary index is size of table itself.
+innodb_index_stats.stat_name * @@innodb_page_size (16384 bit) = index_size
+Each secondary index contain primary index.

 ### Composite indexes

 - The first part of the index should be the column most used.